-Derek is the founder and Principal Physiotherapist of PhysioX.
+Derek is a Physiotherapist at PhysioX.
 He graduated with First-Class Honours from University of Queensland, Australia under the SingHealth Scholarship programme.
 He spent 6 years at the busiest hospital in Singapore, the Singapore General Hospital (SGH) where he cared for patients in the Rehabilitation Unit, the Burns and Plastics Unit, and in Orthopaedic Surgery.

 Derek specialises in the treatment of musculoskeletal injuries and has a special interest in treating patients with hip, knee and ankle injuries.
 He is a firm believer in education, never being satisfied with status quo, he constantly upgrades his skills by attending courses around the world.